 The goal of this grant program is to provide competitive funding for clinical research that encourages the development of new therapies and treatment and adds to the understanding of the principles and practice of clinical toxicology.
 The intended research should advance the mission of the AACT to unite “scientists and clinicians in the advancement of research, education, prevention and treatment of diseases caused by chemicals, drugs and toxins.”
 The project may be part of a larger project but must have a specific hypothesis and aims that are separate and distinct.

 - The research must focus on clinical toxicology research.

 - The principal investigator must be a member of the American Academy of Clinical Toxicology in good standing.

 - The study timeline should not exceed 24 months from project initiation.

-The next award will be given in 2014.
-The application deadline is November 1, 2013.
+The next award will be announced in 2017.

 Funds may not be applied to:

 - Ongoing general operating expenses or existing deficits

 - Salary support for study personnel

 - Purchase of equipment, facilities, or software, or other capital costs